How Start up Founders Can Protect Themselves

 One of the biggest errors people make when starting a company is they only budget for the company.
 They don’t take into account what they need to live on.
 You should aim to begin with at least six to twelve months of living expenses in reserve.

 This is a good amount because it gives you time to run the company, but it also gives you the chance to bail out if things aren’t going well.

 Seek Financing from Elsewhere

 You can choose to go it alone, but you don’t have to.

-Seek out companies like UK Home and Personal Loans.
+Seek out companies like the money hub.
 Approach them for financing and see how much support you can get from the beginning.
 By taking on good debt like this, you can spread out the risk over time.

 Of course, you should take sound financial advice from an expert, but this is a far superior option to operating exclusively with your life’s savings.

 Bank Account Management